lightyang/storm-notes/zookeeper.md

 Worker heartbeat - /workerbeats/{storm-id}/{node-id}-{port}
 --
 + storm-id
 + executor-stats: a map from executor-id to stats.
+This is also used to determine what executors are on this worker.
 See stats.clj.
 + uptime (in secs)
 + time-secs